Brooj-Nasir/TCP-RST-Attack/README.md

 ```
 ![r3](https://github.com/user-attachments/assets/3d1731d1-01a9-4eef-8cf5-aeb7a1cfb73b)

+Connection established:

 ![r4](https://github.com/user-attachments/assets/532019c6-8039-4bf7-aed0-3e33d07607db)

 **3.Capture Sequence and Acknowledgment Numbers:**

 Use the Wireshark capture to determine the sequence and acknowledgment numbers from the established connection.
 These numbers will be used in the attack scripts to craft valid RST packets.

+Trace TCP handshake:

 ![r5](https://github.com/user-attachments/assets/2583e578-bcaf-483a-adf2-53a50fcd61ed)

+Following ack and seq no. found for this session:

 ![r6](https://github.com/user-attachments/assets/301df6df-c08e-4492-a21a-788f222466a0)